mediapills/cloud-custodian/docs/source/gcp/examples/storage-bucket-object.rst

 Custodian can audit bucket changes (e.g. a new file has been deployed).
 Note that the ``notify`` action requires a Pub/Sub topic to be configured.

-Details about all available Storage resources are available at the :ref:`gcp_storage` page.

 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 In the example below, the policy notifies users if the ``update`` action appears in the logs.